lixinW/ship-hats-docs/portal/users-self-help.md

 ### To access your profile

 1. Log in to the [SHIP-HATS](https://www.ship.gov.sg/) portal.
+1. Under your name, click the drop-down, and then select **View profile**.
-    On the **Profile** page, you can view the following types of information:
+    On the **Profile** page, you can view the following information:

     - **Personal Information**
         - First Name